Senior Services

 JFS also partners with the KAVOD Survivors of the Holocaust Emergency Fund (SHEF) coalition, a national initiative for our local Survivor community.
 Funds are available for services that address urgent needs including medical, dental and vision care; transportation; home care and financial aid such as help paying for rent, utilities and home repairs.

 Chai Notes works with older adults, their families, and individuals across the generations to foster connections and increase socialization for older adults primarily in senior facilities.
 The program emphasizes the use of the arts, particularly Jewish music, as a way to do this.
 Programs for dementia patients are included as are intergenerational programs.
-This program is sponsored in part by the Carolina Foundation for Jewish Seniors.
+Contact Jenny Schultz, (336) 852-4829. ext.
+235.

 • Transportation Services